geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-04-11-AD-migration-overview.md

 ### b.
 Phase 2: migration execution

 1. **User and group migration:**
-   - Migrate user accounts and groups to the target domain using tools like ADMT (Active Directory Migration Tool).
+   - Migrate user accounts and groups to the target domain using tools like [PowerSyncPro](https://powersyncpro.com).
    - If using SIDHistory, ensure that it is correctly populated.

 2. **Password synchronisation:**